 \emph{$\lambda$ is linear:} with the preceding notations and $\alpha$ a real number, from Lemma~\ref{lem:equivariant}, $\alpha h+h'$ is $(\alpha \tau+\tau')$-equivariant.
 On one hand, $\alpha (h-h_0)+h'-h_0'$ is equal to $\alpha \lambda_{\tau}+\lambda_{\tau'}$.
 On the other hand, $S_1(\alpha h+h')=S_1(\alpha h_0+h_0')$ hence $\alpha h+h'-\alpha h_0+h_0'$ is equal to $\lambda_{\alpha \tau+\tau'}$.

 \emph{$\lambda(B^1)$:} we already know that the image is made of restriction of linear forms.
 The result follows because $\lambda$ is linear and $B^1$ has dimension $d+1$. \end{proof} }\end{remark}

 \begin{remark}[\textbf{Slicing by constant mean radius of curvature}]{\rm From Lemma~\ref{lem:tau herisson}, we get two positive constants $c_1$ and $c_2$ such that, for any positive $c$, $\lambda_{\tau}-c_1-c$ is a slicing of an unbounded part of the $\tau$-F-regular domain $\Omega^+_{\tau}$ by smooth convex Cauchy surfaces with constant mean radius of curvature.
 In the same way, $\lambda_{\tau}+c_2+c$ is a slicing of an unbounded part of the $\tau$-P-convex domain $\Omega^-_{\tau}$ by smooth convex Cauchy surfaces with constant mean radius of curvature.
-Taking negative $c$, the slicing can be extended to the whole $\R^{d+1}$, and the slices are $\tau$-hedgehogs.
-It would be interesting to know if the this slicing can give a time-function on $\Omega^+_{\tau}/\Gamma_{\tau} $ (and on $\Omega^-_{\tau}/\Gamma_{\tau} $).
-See \cite{ABBZ12}, especially Remark~1.2., for related questions. }\end{remark}
+Taking negative $c$, the slicing can be extended, going outside of $\Omega^+_{\tau}\cup\Omega^-_{\tau}$, and the slices are $\tau$-hedgehogs. }\end{remark}

 \begin{remark}[\textbf{Quasi-Fuchsian Christoffel problem}]{\rm The uniqueness part of the problem is solved by Corollary~\ref{cor_unicity-fuchsian}.
-Given a $\Gamma_0$-invariant measure $\mu$, Theorem~\ref{th_smooth} gives the (unique) $\Gamma_0$-invariant solution $h_0$ of $S_1(h_0)=\mu$.
+Given a $\Gamma$-invariant measure $\mu$, Theorem~\ref{th_smooth} gives the (unique) $\Gamma$-invariant solution $h_0$ of $S_1(h_0)=\mu$.
 So $h:=h_0+\lambda_{\tau}$ is the unique $\tau$-equivariant solution of $S_1(h)=\mu$, in the sense of distribution.
-To know when $h$ is the support function of a $\tau$-F-convex set, one has to use Proposition~\ref{prop: conv cond}.
+To know when $h$ is the support function of a $\tau$-F-convex set, one has to use Proposition~\ref{prop: conv cond}. }\end{remark}